-The SOLS Learning Resource Center (https://sols.asu.edu/student-life/learning-resource-center) (LRC) is here to assist you with your BIO tutoring needs.
-For semester tutoring, please refer to the LRC website for the most up-to-date information on online tutoring.
+The SOLS Learning Resource Center (LRC) is here to assist you with your BIO tutoring needs.
+For Fall semester tutoring, please refer to the LRC website for the most up-to-date information on online tutoring.

 VII.
 Accessibility, Diversity, Equity, and Inclusion